 Why is your credit score so important?
-Isn’t debt something to be avoided?
+Isn’t debt something you should avoid?
 Many personal financial experts will advise you to avoid debt to the extent reasonably possible.
 And you would be smart to heed that advice.

 Too much debt can be dangerous and can lead to financial ruin.
 Certain kinds of debt are also more troublesome and harmful than others.
 For example, consumer debt for items which are consumed or depreciate in value over time should be kept to a minimum.